 The Beer Manufacturing industry has undergone a shake-up over the past five years.
-Per capita beer consumption has declined sharply as drinkers have given up traditional brands, such as Victoria Bitter, in favour of premium beers and other beverages, including cider and wine.
-Robust demand for craft beer has resulted in the number of breweries in the industry increasing over the past decade to 150 in 2013-14.
+Per capita beer consumption has declined sharply as drinkers have given up traditional brands, such as Victoria Bitter, in favour of premium beers and other beverages such as cider and wine.
+Robust demand for craft beer has resulted in the number of breweries in the industry increasing over the past decade to around 150 in 2013-14.

 At the other end of the market, foreign interests have acquired Australia's two largest brewers, Foster's and Lion.
 The battle for market share between the two has constrained growth in industry revenue and profitability... purchase to read more